 Previously, companies gave smartphones to employees to enhance their remote work capability.
 However, handling two mobile phones can get challenging in terms of usability and convenience.
 A 2011 Pew Research Center survey shows that 35% of people in the U.S. own a smartphone.
 Comparatively, at present, this number has gone up to 81%.

 Another survey shows that 70% of workers keep their phones “within eye contact” at the workplace.
 But surprisingly, only 59% of organizations allow their employees to use their mobile for just work purposes!

 Both employees and employers do not want to compromise on their needs and concerns.

 How to Separate Work Data from Personal Data

 Not all businesses have enabled Android work profiles in their ecosystem.
 Android’s work profiles allow users to separate their work data from personal data.
 These profiles have separate storage areas for both types of data.
 However, these storage areas allow simultaneous running of applications, thereby compromising data security.
 Even though the work profile is secure, some workers are hesitant to create a profile.
 They also do not participate in BYOD programs.

 How to Setup Work Profiles

-While skepticism is unavoidable in some employees, setting up work profiles still greatly benefits your business.
-Setting employees up with their own device can improve productivity, and security.
-Most work profiles are set up through Google Mobile Management for Android.
-There are few requirements in order to set up work profiles.
-Your device must use Android 5.1 or newer software, and users must have whitelisted apps in the managed Play store.
-Once these requirements are met, users are able to navigate to:
+While employee skepticism is unavoidable, setting up work profiles has immense benefits for your business.
+Work profiles can improve productivity and data security.
+Most work profiles can be set up through Google Mobile Management for Android.
+However, there are requirements to set up work profiles.
+You must have an Android 5.1 or a newer software version, and it must be in the category of whitelisted apps in the Play store.
+Once you meet these requirements, you can navigate to:

-If you have any questions on how to set up work profiles and maintain IT security, or how it will benefit your business, reach out to Phoenix IT services company MyTek by calling 623-312-2440.
+To know more about setting up work profiles and maintaining IT security, reach out to Phoenix IT services company MyTek by giving us a ring at 623-312-2440.